Hawaiki

 Hawaiki (also rendered as ʻAvaiki in the Cook Islands, Hawaiki in Māori, Savaiʻi in Samoan, Havaiʻi in Tahitian, Hawaiʻi in Hawaiian) is, in Polynesian folklore, the original home of the Polynesians, before dispersal across Polynesia.
 It also features as the underworld in many Māori stories.

 Anne Salmond states Havaiʻi is the old name for Raiatea, the homeland of the Māori.
 When British explorer James Cook first sighted New Zealand in 1769, he had on board Tupaia, a Raiatean navigator and priest.
-Cook's arrival seemed to be a confirmation of a prophecy by Toiroa, a priest from Māhia.
+Cook's arrival seemed to be a confirmation of a prophecy by Toiroa, a priest from Mahia.
 At Tolaga Bay, Tupaia conversed with the tohunga associated with the school of learning located there, called Te Rawheoro.
 The priest asked about the Māori homelands, 'Rangiatea' (Ra'iatea), 'Hawaiki' (Havai'i, the ancient name for Ra'iatea), and 'Tawhiti' (Tahiti).